A Beginners Guide to Hair Extensions and Weaves

 In this section, we'll talk about the different methods of hair weaving.
 Look for videos below of how each method is done so that you can visually see the process.
 This should make your choice a little easier.

 - Sew-in: The hair is braided with a needle and thread.
 The weft of hair is literally sewed onto the head with a braid.
-Sounds confusing but it really isn't.
+It sounds confusing but it really isn't.
 Depending on how sensitive you are and how tight your braids are, this can hurt or it can feel like nothing.
 If this is your first time having your hair braided, the braids may seem a little tight, which causes pressure.
 If this happens to you, tell your stylist.
 It's better to have the problem fixed immediately rather than having to take it all out.
-The needle, by the way, does not come near nor puncture skin.
+The needle, by the way, does not come near nor puncture the skin.

 - Net weave sew-in: This is the same as the regular sew-in method except a net is sewn over the braids.
 Net weaves relieve tension and allow the hair to not swell as much after shampooing.
 The downside is that you will be less able to care for your real hair, as the net gets in the way.
 If you have normally thick hair, get the regular sew-in.
 But if you have thinner hair, a net weave sew-In may be in the cards for you as it also adds more coverage.